iterative/dvc.org/content/docs/command-reference/plots/diff.md

 # plots diff

 Show multiple versions of [plot metrics](/doc/command-reference/plots) by plotting them in a single image.
+This allows to easily compare them.

 ## Synopsis